NextMeeting/next-meeting-static-site/readme.md

 # Next Meeting Static Site

-A static site for browsing a list of Zoom meetings.
+🔥 Blazing fast static site for browsing a list of Zoom meetings.

 * 🌍 Automatically translates to the users timezone
 * ⚡ Entire site is 21 KB (!)
 * 💪 100% Lighthouse performance score
-* 🤫 No network requests
+* 🤫 No network requests, servers, APIs or databases

 ## Architecture